Watson-Personal-Assistant/developer/_content/audio_basic/audio_client_simple.md

 1. Copy the sample audio client to your system.
 Open a Git terminal and enter:<br>`git clone https://github.com/Watson-Personal-Assistant/AudioClientSampleCodeJava.git`
 2. In the sample client, copy the `config/configure.properties.example` file and rename it to `config/configure.properties`.
-3. Set the following mandatory parameters:
+3. Set the following mandatory parameters in the `config/configure.properties` file on the audio client.
     ```
     host=wa-audio-gateway.mybluemix.net
     userID=paste-any-ID-here